-Two mitigation measures have been incorporated to offset Proposed Project impacts.
-Mitigation Measure MM BIO-1 is incorporated to ensure that construction activities affecting potential nesting habitat are restricted to periods outside of the raptor breeding season or, where activities must occur, pre-activity surveys and avoidance measures are implemented.
-Mitigation Measure MM BIO-1 would reduce impacts from construction related noise on nesting birds to less than significant.
-This mitigation measure would also apply to common wildlife species protected by the Migratory Bird Treaty Act.
+While there is limited vegetation on the Project site, there is the potential for nesting bird species, especially ground-nesters.
+In accordance with the Migratory Bird Treaty Act, it is unlawful to impact active nests or disrupt nesting activity.
+Therefore, Mitigation Measure MM BIO-1 is incorporated to ensure that construction activities affecting potential nesting habitat are restricted to periods outside of nesting season or, where activities must occur, pre-activity surveys and avoidance measures are implemented.
+Mitigation Measure MM BIO-1 would reduce impacts to nesting birds to less than significant.